queer-community-allies/queer-community-allies/about/index.md

 > My goal for the next few years is to build up a local network for and with local teens that helps them feel loved, involved, connected, and confident.
 Hopefully these efforts will, in turn, lower suicidal thoughts, attempts, and completions among all teen demographics in this area as well as alleviate queer teen dislocation, homelessness, and peer/family rejection.
 There is so much to be done, and I'm excited to WORK! ~Sarah

+Our goals are:

+- To facilitate a support network for queer kids within our local area, specifically by providing support for GSA (Gay/Straight Alliance) clubs in local high schools.
+- To facilitate the creation of social connections in a safe space for queer kids and their allies.
+- To provide therapeutic support and interventions for queer kids and their families in a safe and affirming way.
+- To provide education for parents and allies of queer children.